groningenml/ktitanic/README.md

 # GroningenML

-This is is repository for the Kaggle competiton 'Titanic: Machine Learning from Disaster' https://www.kaggle.com/c/titanic
+This is the repository for the Kaggle competiton 'Titanic: Machine Learning from Disaster' https://www.kaggle.com/c/titanic

 ## Overview